|

 (lipoproteins) are coupled to intracellular protein synthesis and

+degradation pathways.
 The key regulatory element of this turn-over process is the nitrogen

 balance reflected as the free amino acid pool.
 This pool is regenerated